BasicFist/rwc/README.md

 - RMVPE toggle for enhanced pitch extraction
 - Real-time conversion status updates
 - Direct audio playback of results
+- **NEW**: Real-time conversion tab for live microphone input

+The real-time conversion tab allows you to configure options for live microphone conversion and provides the command to run for actual real-time conversion.

 ## Microphone Support